Looking for some unusual things to do in Paris? Here’s my guide to the best small and (mostly) secret museums in Paris.

-The Delacroix Museum is an eccentric little gem of museum.
-It's off the beaten track in Paris and designed for art lovers.
-It's set on the lovely Place de Furstenberg, off the Rue Jacob, in the trendy Left Bank neighborhood of Saint-Germain-des-Prés.
+It’s set on the lovely Place de Furstenberg, off the Rue Jacob, in the trendy Left Bank neighborhood of Saint-Germain-des-Prés.
 When I lastvisited, it was nearly empty.

 It has an intimate setting, housed in Delacroix’s final apartment and studio before his death in 1863.
 I tend to love museum-ateliers.
 They’re so revelatory.

 Instead, he adopted a flowing, convulsive brush style.
 When you look at a Delacroix, you see “fuzziness, smears, fibrillating paint, irradiated color that destabilize space and emulsify objects.”

 What you’ll find is lush religious and historical paintings and drawings by Delacroix and others, as well as personal objects and mementos.
 Delacroix had an obsession with large cats, and you’ll see some of those paintings.

 The museum’s most important piece is Mary Magdalene in the Desert, which was admired by Baudelaire.
 He said Delacroix’s works had “a kind of furious rivalry with the written word.”

 I would advise coming to the museum before visiting the church to have a more informed view of the recently restored paintings on display there, which are Delacroix’s best murals.

-Practical Information for the Eugene Delacroix Museum:
+Practical Information for the Delacroix Museum

-Address: 6 Rue de Furstemberg, 75006 Paris
+- Address: 6 Rue de Furstemberg, 75006 Paris

-Entry Fee: 7 €, under 18 free, free to visit with a Louvre ticket, Paris Museum Pass, or Louvre Membership
+- Entry Fee: 15 €, under 18 free, free to visit with a Louvre ticket, Paris Museum Pass, or Louvre Membership

 2. Musée National Gustave Moreau